rio/enabling-experimentation-talk/slides/slides.md

 ----
 ## Declarative: GitOps

-Utilize ArgoCD to determine if new environments are requested based on Pull Requests.
+Utilize ArgoCD to provision new environments based on Pull Requests in Gitea.

 ### Advantages

 - Self-healing / continuously reconciled
 - Decoupled from SCM provider
+- Very reactive and fast

 ### Disadvantages

+- Relatively new paradigm
+- Current GitOps systems rely on lots more "newer" software
 - Possibly hard to debug without access to the systems
-- Relatively new paradigm

 ---